diginatu/nagome-webui/README.md

 ~~~

 This project is created by [create-react-app](https://github.com/facebookincubator/create-react-app).
-So you can start developing running this command.
+So you can start developing running following command.

 ~~~ sh
 npm start